cappe987/cappe987.github.io/content/blog/programming/2023-08-01-reuse-software.md

 ## REUSE Software

 Code licensing is tricky, and it gets even trickier when you want to copy code from other places to use in your code.
-Finding out the license may not be immediately clear.
+What license some code uses may not be immediately obvious.
 GitHub does display the license of a repository, but only if it is placed in a way where GitHub is set to look for it.
 Far from all projects follow their conventions.
 And even then, it only displays one license.
 Projects can be licensed under multiple licenses depending on file type or where the code was taken from.
 Even a single file can have sections of code that fall under a different license.
 Dual licensing is another possibility that allows you to choose which of the listed licenses to redistribute the code with.

-[REUSE](https://reuse.software/faq/) was created by the Free Software Foundation Europe (FSFE) and aims to simplify handling code licensing by providing a recommendation for how licensing should be done, as well as a tool to apply and check licenses.
-It makes use of the [SPDX](https://spdx.dev/) standardized methods for license and copyright of code.
+[REUSE](https://reuse.software) was created by the Free Software Foundation Europe (FSFE) and aims to simplify handling code licensing by providing a recommendation for how licensing should be done, as well as a tool to apply and check licenses.
+It uses the [SPDX](https://spdx.dev/) standardized methods for license and copyright of code.
 When a project is compliant with REUSE anyone can easily check the copyrights of a file.

-REUSE requires licensing all files to be compliant, except for any files listed in `.gitignore` since they will never be included in any distributed artifacts.
-The default method of licensing is to have a header in each file that looks like this, using the relevant language's comment style.
+REUSE requires licensing all files to be compliant, except for any files listed in `.gitignore` since they will never be included in the distribution of the source code.
+The default method of licensing is to have a header in each file that looks like this, using the comment style of the language corresponding to the file extension.

 ```sh
 # SPDX-FileCopyrightText: 2019 Jane Doe <jane@example.com>